creacode/sod/README.md

 # sod
-OLD mIRC script..
+Spirits of death Team mIRC script..
 Lots of features.